ManageIQ/manageiq.org/site/docs/index.md

 ## [API Docs](reference/latest/api/overview/auth.html)

-This guide provides web services available to integrate ManageIQ with external applications.
-It details the specification of the ManageIQ RESTful API, which is implemented as standard REST HTTP requests and responses of content type JSON.
+In this guide you will find a detailed overview of REST API, reference material, appendices, and plenty of examples.
+The guides provide information on how to integrate ManageIQ with external applications.
+It details the specification of the ManageIQ REST API, which is implemented as standard REST HTTP requests and responses of content type JSON.

 ## [Developer Guides](guides/architecture)